Greeniilde/Greeniilde/README.md

 A leading renewable energy company with a dedicated focus on providing top-notch solar energy services.
 Our expertise lies in the seamless installation of solar systems, catering to both private and commercial applications.
-Alongside our installation services, we proudly <span style="color: green;">GREENIILDE</span>  offer an array of high-quality solar installation resources, ensuring that our clients have access to the best products on the market.
+Alongside our installation services, we proudly offer an array of high-quality solar installation resources, ensuring that our clients have access to the best products on the market.

 ## OUR SERVICES